-jurisdiction Participation regular retirement rate Benefit formula Illinois Optional; not the same as the State Employees' Retirement System.
-Only state senators, representatives and statewide elected officials have the option to participate.
-Tier 1-age 55 with 8 years of service or age 62 with 4 years of service.
-Tier 2-age 67 with 8 years of service or age 62 with 8 years of service reduced 1/2 of 1% for each month.
+State or other jurisdiction Participation Requirements for regular retirement Employee contribution rate Benefit formula Illinois Optional; not the same as the State Employees' Retirement System.
+Only state senators, representatives and statewide elected officials have the option to participate. or age 62 with 8 years of service reduced 1/2 of 1% for each month.
 Tier 1-11.5% of salary (includes contributions for retirement annuity and survivors annuity) or 9.5% of salary as contributions for just retirement annuity (no survivor annuity).
 Tier 2-the same with the exception Tier 2 members only pay contributions on their salary up to the maximum salary for annuity purposes.
 In 2016 the maximum salary for annuity purposes is \$115,480.89 (currently no legislators have salaries that exceed the maximum salary).
 Tier 1-First 4 years x 3.0% = 12%; next 2 years x 3.5% = 7.0%; next 2 years x 4.0% = 8.0%; next 4 years x 4.5% = 18.0%; next 8 years x 5.0% = 40.0%.
 Tier 2-3% for each year of service.
-Indiana DB plan was mandatory for those serving before April 30, 1989, except that those serving on that day could opt to transfer to the DC plan.
-Defined contribution has been mandatory for those elected or appointed since 4/30/89.
-DB plan-vesting at 10 years.
-Age 65 with 10 years of legislative service; or, if no longer in the legislature, these options apply: at least 10 years of service; no state salary; at age 55+ Rule of 85 applies; or age 60 with 15 years of service.
-Early retirement with reduced benefit.
-DC plan-immediate vesting.
-DB plan-funded by employer and employee contributions.
+Indiana those serving before April 30, 1989, except that those DB plan-funded by employer and employee contributions.
 DC plan-5% employee, 20% state (of taxable income) through 2009.
-At present, the contribution is recalculated annually not to exceed the state contribution to the employee retirement plan.
-DB plan-monthly benefit: Lesser of (a) \$40 x years of General Assembly service completed before 11/8/89; or (b) 1/12 of the average of the three highest consecutive years of General Assembly service salary.
+At present, the contribution is recalculated annually not to exceed DB plan-monthly benefit: Lesser of (a) \$40 x years of General Assembly service completed before 11/8/89; or (b) 1/12 of the average of the three highest consecutive years of General Assembly service salary.
 DC plan-numerous options for withdrawing accumulations in accord with IRS regulations.
 Loans are available.
 A participant in both plans may receive a benefit from both plans. lowa Optional Age 65; age 62 with 20 years of service; Rule of 88; reduced benefit at 55 with at least 4 years of service.
-5,95 % individual.
+5.95 % individual.
 2% times FAS. x years of service for first 30 years, + 1% times FAS times years in excess of 30 but no more than 5 in excess of 30.
 FAS is average of 3 highest years.
 Kansas Optional for legislators and employees of the legislator leadership offices.
 Mandatory for all other regular, full time employees.
 Age 65; age 62 with 5 years of service, or when age plus years of service equals 85.
 6% (base may include salary, per diem, non-session allowance, session expenses; or various combinations at the legislator's option.)
 3 highest years x 1.75% x years of. service ÷ 12= monthly benefit.
 Kentucky Optional.
 Those who opt out are covered by the state employees' plan Age 65 with 5 years of service; any age with 30 years of service, and intermediate provisions.
 Early retirement with reduced benefits.
 5% of creditable compensation set by law at \$27,500: not the same as actual salary.
 Revised to be payable on compensation reported on W-2 forms beginning in 2005.
 HB 1 of 2008 Special Session-raised the contribution level to 6% for legislators elected after 7/1/08.
 2.75% of FAS (based on creditable compensation) x years of service.
 FAS is the average monthly earnings for the 60 months preceding retirement.
 HB 1 of 2008 Special Session-reduced the annual COLA for retired legislators from the CPI (capped at 5%) to 1.5% effective on July 1, 2008.
 This applies to current as well as to future retirees.
 The statutes reserve to the legislature the power to make such changes.
 The amount of the COLA may be increased by the legislature if the legislature prefunds the cost of the increase.